MapsPeople/docs/collections/_web/v4/upgrade_guide.md

 ## Adding Floor Selector to the Map

 Both SDK version 3 and 4 supports addding a floor selector to the map.
-When using GoogleMap as map provider the method of working with the floor selector is unchanged except that the GoogleMap object is now created by the SDK an will have to retrieved using the getMap() method (See initialization for more information).
+When using GoogleMap as map provider the method of working with the floor selector is unchanged except that the GoogleMap object is now created by the SDK and will have to retrieved using the getMap() method (See initialization for more information).

 For MapBox the specification of controllers is a bit different than for Google.
-For Google the controller setup takes a <div> where MapBox takes an object containing functions returning the <Div>.
+For Google the controller setup takes a DIV where MapBox takes an object containing functions returning the DIV.

 ### V3